composewell/streamly/design/inlining.md

      forall a b.
 S.toStreamK (S.unfoldr a b) = K.unfoldr a b #-}
 ```

+## High Level Operation Fusion

+Since each high level combinator in `Streamly.Prelude` is wrapped in
+`fromStreamD/toStreamD` etc. the combinator fusion cannot work unless we have
+removed those and exposed consecutive operations e.g. a `map` followed by
-*  Assuming that `fromStreamK/toStreamK` have been removed in the
+another `map`.
+Assuming that redundant `fromStreamK/toStreamK` have been
-   `INLINE_EARLY` phase, we can then apply the combinator fusion rules in the
+removed in the `INLINE_EARLY` phase, we can then apply the combinator fusion
-   `INLINE_NORMAL` phase.
-For example, we can fuse two `map` operations into a
+rules in the `INLINE_NORMAL` phase.
+For example, we can fuse two `map`
-   single `map` operation.
-Note that without removing the
+operations into a single `map` operation.
+Note that now we have exposed the
-   `fromStreamK/toStreamK` wrapped around combinators, combinator fusion may
-   not work.
+`StreamD/StreamK` implementations of combinators and the rules would apply on
+those.

+## Inlining Higher Order Functions

-* Note that partially applied functions cannot be inlined.
+Note that partially applied functions cannot be inlined.
 So if we have a code
 like this:

 ```
 concatMap1 src = runStream $ S.concatMap (S.replicate 3) src
 ```

 We want to ensure that `concatMap` gets inlined before `replicate` so that
 `replicate` becomes fully applied before it gets inlined.
 Currently ensuring
 that both of them are inlined in the same phase (`INLINE_NORMAL`) seems to be
 enough to achieve that.
 In general, we should try to ensure that higher order
 functions are inlined before or in the same phase as the functions they can
 consume as arguments.
 This means `StreamD` combinators should not be marked
 as `INLINE` or `INLINE_EARLY`, instead they should all be marked as
 `INLINE_NORMAL` because higher order funcitons like `concatMap`/`map`/`mapM`
 etc are marked as `INLINE_NORMAL`. `StreamD` functions in other modules like
 `Streamly.Memory.Array` should also follow the same rules.

-* The inlining of the `step` function (in case of `StreamD`) is annotated as
-  `INLINE_LATE` so that those are inlined after fusion rules have been applied.

-* The inlining of, `fromStreamK/toStreamK` also happens in the `INLINE_LATE`
-  phase because the INLINE_EARLY and INLINE_NORMAL phases require them
-  uninlined for rewrite rules to work.
+## Stream Fusion

+In StreamD combinators, inlining the inner step or loop functions too early
+i.e. in the same pahse or before the outer function is inlined may block stream
+fusion opportunities.
+Therefore, the inner step functions and folding loops are
+marked as INLINE_LATE.

 ## Specialization